 Michael Lohr, P.S.M.

-Michael is a registered Surveyor and Mapper who heads up the company’s GIS efforts as well as manages water quality and water level data collection projects for both private and public agency clients.
+Mike is a registered Surveyor and Mapper who heads up the company’s GIS efforts as well as manages water quality and water level data collection projects for both private and public agency clients.
 He has a background in laboratory work as well as construction inspection and drafting/design of major water control structures in southwest Florida.
 He joined Johnson Engineering in 1984 and has been involved with the initial field screening work for the Fort Myers and Lee County National Pollution Discharge Elimination System (NPDES) programs.
 He continues to provide NPDES stormwater facilities inspection and reporting for several local communities, including Pelican Landing, The Brooks and River Ridge.
 Mike has managed several large water quality research projects for the Florida Department of Environmental Protection, Lee County and The Bonita Bay Group.
 These studies have included Pervious/Impervious Pavement Study at Shadow Wood Preserve, Deep and Shallow Wet Detention Lake Study (Dissolved Oxygen) at The Brooks, Littoral Plantings Study at Bonita Bay, and Effectiveness of BMP Practices in Southwest Florida for Lee County.
 His current projects include a Green Roof Study at Shadow Wood Preserve, Long Discharge Study (stormwater in Lee and Collier Counties), and assisting with background water quality and water level data collection and management efforts for Babcock Ranch Community in Charlotte County.
 His current GIS work includes development of mobile mapping techniques to deploy GIS maps onto staff and client smartphones and tablets and integration of stormwater facilities into enterprise geodatabases.